Disability Advocacy Committee

 About

 The Disability Advocacy Committee (DAC) was established in 2013.
 As a subcommittee of the Diversity Council, the purpose of this committee is to serve as a think-tank for improving access, in its broadest sense, at the University of Virginia.
-The four working groups which were formed and report to the DAC are: Communications & Events, Disability Studies Initiative, Policies & Accommodations, and Students.
-DAAC initiatives include:
+The committee strives to include all members of the university community in our initiatives.
+DAC initiatives include:

 - Discussing issues related to disabilities and access;